jonathanmorgan/python_utilities/README.md

 - __/exceptions/__
     - __/exceptions/exception\_helper.py__ - `ExceptionHelper` class that contains logic for printing exception messages, and also for emailing a summary if email is set up in the isntance.
 - __/logging/__
+    - __/logging/logging\_helper.py__ - `LoggingHelper` class contains instance variables to hold python `logging` logger instance and application name used when getting logger, and methods to get and set them.
+The get_logger() method makes a new one using the application name if none is already present in the instance.
+Can be used on its own, or as a parent class to add this stuff to an existing class.
     - __/logging/summary\_helper.py__ - `SummaryHelper` class that contains logic for capturing and outputting timing and auditing information.
 - __/network__
     - __/network/http\_helper.py__ - `Http_Helper` class that contains logic for checking if a URL has been redirected, and if so, storing redirect information including status code and redirect URLs.